mawkler/cv/english.typ

     (link: "https://linkedin.com/in/melker-ulander/", display: "Melker Ulander", icon: fa-linkedin()), ),
   occupation: "Software Engineer",
   tagline: [Looking for opportunities to work in Rust.
-Check out what I'm up to #link("https://github.com/mawkler/cv", "my GitHub").],
+Check out what I'm up to on #link("https://github.com/mawkler/cv", "my GitHub").],
   compiled_date: [Compiled: #datetime.today().display()],
   left_column: [
     == Work Experience

     #experience("images/omegapoint.png")[Software engineering consultant][Omegapoint][2021 --- present][Stockholm]

-    These are the consulting assignments I've worked on so far:
+    These are the assignments I've worked on so far:

+    - Rust command-line interface for managing time sheets.
+Check it out here: #link("https://github.com/mawkler/maconomy-cli", "maconomy-cli").
     - RESTful Go back-end development in Azure/Kubernetes for an energy company.
-Bicep IaC, CI/CD.
+Focus was on IaC in Bicep, and CI/CD.
+    - Full stack Elixir/Phoenix LiveView for an information security management product.
     - Java microservices in Kubernetes for a veterinary clinic.
 Main focus on DevOps and CI/CD, as well as "functional Java".
     - RESTful back-end development with Azure Functions in TypeScript/Node for a heat-pump manufacturer.
-Primary focus on DDD, security and CI/CD.
+Primary focus on DDD, security, unit and integration testing, and CI/CD.

     #experience("images/ericsson.png")[Software developer][Ericsson][2016 --- 2017][Kista, Stockholm]

-    My work as a summer intern during 2016 as well as 2017 involved building tools that simplify the management of radio  software databases.
+    My internship involved building tools that simplify the management of radio software databases.
 During my first summer I worked mainly on a web client written in Angular.
 During my second summer I worked with text parsing and building a web-server in Python.
 The work was done in an agile manner in teams of 2--5 people.

     #experience("images/hello-world.png")[Programming and CAD teacher][Hello World!][2018][Stockholm]